Have questions about the FAFSA? Many of the most commonly asked questions are answered below.

 What can I do if my financial aid offer isn’t enough?

-Schools aren’t always able to meet the full financial need of every student.
+Schools aren’t always able to meet the full financial needs of every student.
 Start by reviewing your expenses to see if there are ways to reduce your costs.
 If your financial aid offer is still not enough, consider the options listed on our Financial Aid Offers page under the heading “When the Financial Aid Offer Isn’t Enough.”